 The gloss level you choose for your polished timber flooring can impact on both looks and also the amount of cleaning tasks you will need to perform on a daily basis.
 It would be beneficial to take a few factors into consideration relating to your personal circumstances prior to making this decision.
-The range of choices available for polished timber flooring are:
+The range of choices for timber floor coatings are:

 - Matt (Dead flat finish)